 The only way to separate yourself from that toxicity is to completely remove yourself from it.
 Unsubscribe to groups that leave you feeling a sense of guilt.
 Remove yourself from social circles that cause you to question your reality.

-There are groups specifically created for men that are narcissist victims.
+There are groups specifically created for men that are victims of narcissism.
 Cling to those groups.
 Unfollow women from social media that present men as the enemy.

-Seek clarity in not if you are something or not something, but instead focus on what you want to be.
+Focus on what you want to be and not what you’re labeled as and have faith in yourself that your good intentions are leading you down a good path.
 Don’t worry whether or not you’re a narcissist, continue acting in a manner that exemplifies you as not being one.

 Continue reading on improving your confidence and seek counseling if it is interfering with your ability to live a happy life.